Luke-Wilson/Mura-Docker-ELK-stack/README.md

 Then we extract filebeat using:

 ```
-tar xzvf filebeat-7.0.1-linux-x86_64.tar.gz blergh
+tar xzvf filebeat-7.0.1-linux-x86_64.tar.gz
 ```

+This will create a new directory, `filebeat-7.0.1-linux-x86_64`

 ### Install Vim on Lucee server

-While still in TTY of the Mura docker service, install Vim in preparation for the next step
+While still in the TTY of the Mura docker service, install Vim.

 ```
 apt-get update